-To resolve these issues and ensure compliance with current NI Environment Agency standards, a new, fully automated wastewater pumping station will be constructed beside the existing facility which will remain operational during the construction work.
+To resolve these issues and ensure compliance with current NI Environment Agency standards, a new, fully automated wastewater pumping station is being constructed beside the existing facility which will remain operational during the construction work.

-Like the existing facility, the new pumping station will be built underground.
-It will consist of a 20m wide tank with stormwater storage capacity and fitted with mechanical screens to provide screening of stormwater which may be discharged during extreme weather events.
+Like the existing facility, the new pumping station will be a buried structure.
+It will consist of a 20m wide tank with stormwater storage capacity and will be fitted with mechanical screens to provide screening of stormwater which may be discharged during extreme weather events.